hsp-iit/mask-ukf/README.md

     ```
     where `<mask_set>` can be `mrcnn` (Mask R-CNN) or `posecnn` (PoseCNN), `<metric>` can be `add_s` (ADD-S) or `rmse` (RMSE) and `<algorithm>` can be empty (for MaskUKF), `icp` (ICP) or `densefusion` (DenseFusion).

-If you want to install the repository locally, please refer to the recipe contained in the [**`Dockerfile`**](./dockerfiles/Dockerfile).
+If you want to install the repository manually, please refer to the recipe contained in the [**`Dockerfile`**](./dockerfiles/Dockerfile).
 Please be aware that the results might differ if unsupported versions of the dependencies are used.

 ## Citing MaskUKF